Job in Band: Lead Vocals

 Happy as the band was with progress being made, they saw a chance to improve and began exploring the options of a fifth member assigned to Lead Vocals.
 In mid-2016, Canadian underground metal veteran Cyn Mercredi joined Tessitura as the Lead Vocalist.
 Despite being long-time fans of Mercredi, the band was taken aback by the sheer talent and raw energy that she brought to the band.
 The addition of Cyn offered a widened sound with a dual vocal attack, as well as an undeniably infectious energy in the live environment.

 With the new addition, Tessitura gained momentum gigging and began the recording of their third album, when in early 2017, guitarist Chris Devries made the decision to leave the band.

 Despite the speed bump, the future for Tessitura is bright.
-They are operating at full speed, gigging and writing with an album around the corner.
+They are operating at full speed, gigging and working hard on their upcoming EP, slated for a spring 2018 release.
 Stay tuned for news from Tessitura.

 Gear of Choice: Jackson, Peavey, Mesa, TC Electronics, iSP Technologies, Ibanez

 Favorite Band(s): Amorphis, Obscura, Ensiferum, Iced Earth, Bloodbath

 Favorite Movie(s): The Skin I Live In, What We Do In The Shadows, I Saw The Devil, The Raid 1&2